gaeldiab/CODEPATH/README.md

 ## Summary

-**About me** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **Change or add to this description**
+**About me** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.

 If I had to describe this project in three (3) emojis, they would be: **emojis here**